Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-\paragraph{Participants} In order to investigate the potential effect of participants' background and knowledge in this research field, we conducted this experiment with two groups of participants.
-The first group consisted of 5 participants (4 authors) who had extensive experience in computer graphics and full knowledge about the task.
-The second group consisted of 10 naive participants who had no expertise in computer graphics or related fields.
-In order to improve the diversity of stimuli, the naive participants performed the experiment with an extended dataset, which included 4 additional images.
-The ages of all participants were between 25 and 36, and all had a normal or corrected-to-normal vision.
+\paragraph{Participants} In order to investigate the potential effects of the participants' background and knowledge of the field, we conducted this experiment\footnote{approved by Ethical Committee of Università della Svizzera italiana, decision CE.2020.3.} with two groups of participants.
+The first group consisted of five participants (four of them were the authors) who had extensive experience in computer graphics and full knowledge of the task.
+The second group consisted of 10 naive participants who had no experience in computer graphics or related fields.
+To improve the diversity of the stimuli, the naive participants performed the experiments with an extended dataset that contained four additional images.
+All participants were between 25 and 36 years of age and had a normal or corrected-to-normal vision.